Skip to Content

 Knowing how to evaluate horses in claiming races before you drop a ticket is the difference between a claim that works and one you regret.

-Most bad claims aren’t bad luck — they’re missed warnings.
+Most bad claims are not bad luck — they are missed warnings.
 I built this 7-step evaluation process over 30 years of claiming horses at Louisiana tracks, and every step exists because I once skipped it and paid for it.
 The framework below is what I use before dropping a claim slip.

-Full evaluation time: approximately 90 minutes — 45 minutes at the paddock, the rest at Equibase the evening before.
+7-Step Pre-Claim Evaluation — approximately 90 minutes total: 45 minutes at the paddock, the rest on Equibase the evening before.

-This guide is written for owners who are actively evaluating horses for a specific claim.
-If you need a broader orientation to the claiming process — the mechanics, the HISA rules, and the economics — start with the complete claiming race guide first, then come back here when you’re ready to evaluate a specific horse.
+This guide is written for owners actively evaluating horses for a specific claim.
+If you need a broader orientation to the claiming process — the mechanics, HISA rules, and economics — start with the complete claiming race guide first, then come back here when you are ready to evaluate a specific horse.

-How to evaluate horses in claiming races — racehorse observed in the paddock at a Louisiana track assessing stride and soundness before the claim decision
+How to evaluate horses in claiming races — racehorse observed in the paddock at a Louisiana track before the claim decision

 Watching a horse move in the paddock before a claim is one of the most valuable 45 minutes in the process — and most claimers spend it at the tote board instead.